AlmondGod/PAL-notes/README.md

 ### Summary
 VIP is a self-supervised pre-trained visual representation to generate dense/smooth embedding-based reward functions for unseen tasks.
 We do so using a novel implicit time contrastive objective.
 We can then use this learned reward function for goal-image-specified downstream tasks.

-### Key Innovation:
+#### Key Innovation:
-Instead of solving impossible direct policy learning from out-of-domain action-free vids, we solve the Fenchel dual problem of goal-conditioned value function learning, which can be trained without actions and entirely self-supervised.
+Instead of solving impossible direct policy learning from out-of-domain action-free vids, we solve the dual problem of goal-conditioned value function learning, which can be trained without actions and entirely self-supervised.

-VIP is thus suitable for pretraining on out-of-domain videos with no robot action labels!
+VIP is suitable for pretraining on out-of-domain videos with no robot action labels!

 ### Context